Replicable-MARL/MARLlib/docs/source/algorithm/mappo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 On-policy reinforcement learning algorithm is less utilized than off-policy learning algorithms in multi-agent settings.
-This is often due the belief that on-policy methods are less sample efficient than their off-policy counterparts in multi-agent problems.
+This is often due to the belief that on-policy methods are less sample efficient than their off-policy counterparts in multi-agent problems.
-The paper proves that
+The paper proves that:

 #.
-On-policy algorithms is able to achieves comparable performance as various off-policy methods.
+On-policy algorithms can achieve comparable performance to various off-policy methods.
 #.
-MAPPO is a robust MARL algorithm for diverse cooperative tasks, and can somehow outperform SOTA off-policy methods in some harder scenarios.
+MAPPO is a robust MARL algorithm for diverse cooperative tasks and can somehow outperform SOTA off-policy methods in some more challenging scenarios.
 #.
-The formulation of the input to the centralized value function is super crucial for the final performance.
+Formulating the input to the centralized value function is crucial for the final performance.
 #.
-Tricks in MAPPO training is important.
+Tricks in MAPPO training are essential.

 .. warning:: Interesting Facts

     - MAPPO paper is done in cooperative settings.
 Nevertheless, it can be directly applied to competitive and mixed task modes.
-The performance is still good.
+Moreover, the performance is still good.
     - MAPPO paper adopts some other tricks like death masking and clipping ratio.
-But compared to the input formulation, the impact of these tricks are not so significant.
+But compared to the input formulation, these tricks' impact is not so significant.
     - Sampling procedure of on-policy algorithms can be parallel conducted.
-The actual time consuming for a equal performance between on-policy and off-policy algorithm is almost same when we have enough sampling *workers*.
+Therefore, the actual time consuming for a comparable performance between on-policy and off-policy algorithms is almost the same when we have enough sampling *workers*.
     - The parameters are shared across agents.
-However, not sharing these parameters will not incur any problem.
-To the opposite, partly sharing these parameters(e.g., only share the critic) can help achieve a better performance.
+However, not sharing these parameters will not incur any problems.
+On the opposite, partly sharing these parameters(e.g., only sharing the critic) can help achieve better performance.

 Math Formulation